Online Map Collections

 A selection of Lancashire sheets extending as far as Broughton in the north; Rusholme in the south; Droylsden in the east; and Pendleton in the west.
 In most cases 4 editions of each sheet are available, documenting rich urban change between the 1890’s and 1930’s.
 Browse maps

 - Ordnance Survey National Grid Series.
 1:10560.Surveyed 1948-1955, published 1954-1956.

 A selection of 16 maps from this series covers parts of Oldham in the north; Cheadle to the south; Duckinfield to the east and Eccles to the west.
 These are not as detailed as some of the other series but still offer a satisfying amount of detail for this time period.
-Browse maps or locate sheet using an interactive map
+Browse maps

 - Ship Canal

 A small selection of maps show the proposed route of the Manchester Ship Canal and some of the plans include section drawings of warehouses and hydraulic systems as well as detailed measurements of individual docking areas.
 Browse maps